 If any team member, at any time, could simply ask "Hey, this looks suspicious.
 Is this our Red Team?" then this opportunity would be lost.
 Instead, all suspicious activity should be treated as potentially malicious and acted upon accordingly.

-If the Red Team is ever asked "Is this you?" by someone who is not fully informed on an active operation, they will respond with the following text:
+If the Red Team is ever asked “Is this you?” by someone other than the designated team members mentioned above, they will respond with the following text:

 Thanks for your vigilance!
 Any suspicious activity should be treated as potentially malicious.
-If you'd like to contact security, you can follow the process here: https://about.gitlab.com/handbook/security/#contact-gitlab-security.
+If you’d like to contact security, you can follow the process here.

-Red team operations provide an opportunity to practice these processes, and revealing an operation early might mean we miss out on that opportunity.
+Red Team operations provide an opportunity to practice detecting and responding to real-world attacks, and revealing an operation early might mean we miss out on that opportunity.
 Because of this, we have a policy to neither confirm nor deny whether an activity belongs to us.
-You can read more about this policy here: https://about.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team.
+You can read more about this policy here: https://handbook.gitlab.com/handbook/security/threat-management/red-team/#is-this-the-red-team.